PomonaCS/Readmes/0) Introduction/README.md

    you to a screen that gives you the opportunity to accept that inviation.
    Once you are a member of the course github group you will be able to access assignments and submit your solutions.

+   Go to the repo for this assignment (which should have also received by email), and select the `Fork` option from the upper right hand corner of the repo information window.
+You will be asked where you want the fork to be placed.
+Place it in the team for this course (so that we can see and grade it).

+   A few seconds later you will have a new repo that is a copy of the assignment.
+You can make changes to this copy.
+Note that there is (near the upper right hand corner) a `Clone of download` button.
+If you click it, you will be given a URL that can be used (below) to clone this repo to your local machine.

 4. Start Eclipse on your local machine.
 It will ask you to choose a workspace.
 You should browse to the workspace folder that you